bhavints/bhavints.github.io/about.md

 title: About this website
 ---

-This is a collection of my work and ideas.
+This website serves as a record of my work and ideas.
+Be sure to check out the blog!